 Dance on Camera Festival films are readily available for future screenings.
 The tour is a unique opportunity for customized screenings or online access to our Dance On Camera Festival collection.
 Partnering film festival presenters, arts venues, and interested educators can curate from our collection to bring films, specifically relevant to their audiences and mission, to any location, any time.

-The Film Society receives generous, year-round support from American Airlines, The New York Times, HBO, Stella Artois, The Kobal Collection, Variety, Loews Regency Hotel, the National Endowment for the Arts, and the New York State Council on the Arts.
+The Film Society receives generous, year-round support from The New York Times, Variety, Loews Regency Hotel, Row NYC Hotel, the National Endowment for the Arts, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+American Airlines is the Official Airline of the Film Society of Lincoln Center.
 For more information, visit www.filmlinc.org and follow @filmlinc on Twitter.

 Dance Films Association, Inc. (DFA), a New York-based nonprofit since 1956, is dedicated to furthering the art of dance film.
 Connecting artists and organizations, fostering new works for new audiences, and sharing essential resources, DFA is a catalyst for innovation in and preservation of dance on camera.
 DFA is broadening its audience via new media initiatives and membership drives, to support cutting edge approaches to dance documentation, and to expand partnerships with schools, arts partners, media sites, and other institutions.
 Alongside the Dance on Camera Festival, DFA offers year-round programming such as Dance Film Lab, Dance Films Presents, and Capturing Motion NYC, and provides fiscal sponsorship and offers production grants for its members.

-Dance Films Association and the Dance on Camera Festival receive generous support from CORE™, MINDBODY, The New York City Department of Cultural Affairs, in partnership with the City Council, The Office of the Mayor Bill De Blasio, and Commissioner Tom Finkelpearl, as well as The New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, and the National Endowment for the Arts.
-Additional support is provided by the Arnhold Foundation and Materials for the Arts.
+Dance Films Association receives generous support from its members, CORE™, MINDBODY, The New York City Department of Cultural Affairs, in partnership with the City Council, The Office of the Mayor Bill De Blasio, and Commissioner Tom Finkelpearl, as well as The New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and the National Endowment for the Arts.
+Additional support is provided by Jody and John Arnhold, Wave Farm: Media Arts Assistance Fund, The Harkness Foundation for Dance, Dance and New Media Foundation, Funders For LGBTQ Issues, Gibney Dance Center, and Materials for the Arts.
 For more information visit www.dancefilms.org and follow @dancefilms on Twitter.